csparker/deep_qmri/Hackers_Guide.md

 **7. Outcomes**
 - Tutorial explaining the Rician likelihood approach to unsupervised qMRI (simulated data)
-- Tutorial showing the maximum likelihood approach applied to real data
+- Tutorial showing the Rician likelihood approach applied to real data
 - Tutorial on maximum aposteriori loss function (simulated data)
 - Tutorial showing the maximum aposteriori approach applied to real data
 - Theoretical description of the approach